bartonlp/site-class/README.md

 $S = new SiteClass($h);
 ```

 As you can see in the 'headFile' example the $this can also be used as in $this->copyright.
+Any of the pulic, protected or private $this properties can be used in any of the special files as they are all included within SiteClass.class.php.

 The other special files have similarities and have their own file variable:
 * 'bannerFile' : $pageBannerText
 * 'footerFile' : $pageFooterText

-As these special files are PHP files you can do anything else that you need to including database
+As these special files are PHP files you can do anything else that you need to, including database queries.
+Just remember that you need to use $this.
+For example, to do a query do ```$this->query($sql);``` not ```$S->query($sql);```.
+You can't use the variable from your project file that you created via the ```$S = new SiteClass($h);``` because it is NOT within scope.
-queries.

-I usually call these files 'head.i.php', 'banner.i.php' and 'footer.i.php' but you can name them anything
+I usually call these files 'head.i.php', 'banner.i.php' and 'footer.i.php' but you can name them anything you like.
-you like.
 In the .sitemap.php $siteinfo array just add the full path to the file.
 For example:

 ``` php
 $siteinfo = array('siteDomain' => "bartonphillips.com",
                   'siteName' => "My Home Page",